d-yeeles/octopus-cryoclem-dipole-fitting-dev/README.md

+(hinterer_fit_multiple.m isn't for this Mortensen stuff but thought I'd put it here for the moment.
+It has some info about how the result of the fitting is stored and some notes to myself about how to proceed)

 diPOLE_python3_loop.py uses Mortensen's fixed dipole fitting code diPOLE.py, available from 'Supplementary Software' at the bottom of https://www.nature.com/articles/ncomms9621
 I've translated it into python3 to work, and modified Estimate() so that it returns the position, orientation, and covariance matrix for each spot.
 That code is intended for a single spot on a single frame, so here we just loop over every spot in a frame, and then over every frame.